Automation Workspace v.38 release

 Fixed an issue where an error screen appears when you create, open, or edit a custom connector on the Packages page. |

-Fixed an issue where API Tasks and Task Bots failed to
+issue where API Tasks and Task Bots

-compatible target found in automation.
-This failure
+No compatible target found in automation.

-commands.
+of disabled commands.
 Service Cloud Case ID: 02218278, 02221856 |

-With Remote Git integration
+With Remote

-configured, authentication is now processed quickly, ensuring
+Git integration configured, authentication is now processed

-that Task Bots are checked out successfully
+quickly, ensuring that Task Bots are checked out

-without delays.
+successfully without delays.
 Previously, in such cases, authentication could take an extended time, blocking subsequent check-in or check-out requests.
 Service Cloud Case ID: 02206735, 02209940 |

 Fixed an issue where the screen blanks out and the form composer closes when you delete a API Task from the Form actions option in the Form rules tab. |